Berrysoft/wepoll2/README.md

 ## Bugs

-* Cannot fully work on i686 target.
+* Sockets don't work on i686 target.
 Still investigating.
 * `epoll_wait` series API may wait for a shorter time than specified.
 Maybe bugs of Windows API.